dask/dask/docs/source/client.rst

 Data Locality
 ~~~~~~~~~~~~~

-By default the executor does not bring results back to your local computer but
+By default the client does not bring results back to your local computer but
 leaves them on the distributed network.
 As a result, computations on returned
 results like the following don't require any data transfer.

 .. code-block:: python

-   >>> y = executor.submit(inc, x)  # no data transfer required
+   >>> y = client.submit(inc, x)  # no data transfer required

 In addition, the internal scheduler endeavors to run functions on worker
 nodes that already have the necessary input data.
 It avoids worker-to-worker